-University of Michigan requires a minimum of 120 credits to graduate with a bachelor's degree.
-Students can choose the accelarated degree program if they would like to finish all the credits for graduation in less time than normal.
-UMich Ann Arbor does accept transfer credits.
+University of Michigan requires a minimum of 120 credits to complete a bachelor's degree.

+If students would like to graduate in less time than normal, they can choose the accelerated degree program.
+UMich Ann Arbor accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, UMich Ann Arbor has a summer session, so students can earn credits during the summer.

-Around 93% of students who started college at UMich Ann Arbor complete all the credits required within six years.
+NOTE: Around 94% of students who start college at UMich Ann Arbor finish the requirements for graduation within six years.

 UMich Ann Arbor offers an orientation program before the start of fall classes to prepare new students for college life.

 |Transfer Credits Accepted||√|